-Transfer dough to a clean countertop and divide into 8 equal pieces.
+- Transfer dough to a clean countertop and divide into 8 equal pieces.
 Roll each piece into a rough ball.
 Cover with plastic wrap.

-Add a teaspoon or so of canola oil to a 12-inch cast iron skillet.
+- Add a teaspoon or so of canola oil to a 12-inch cast iron skillet.
 Heat over medium heat.

-Working with one piece of dough at a time, use a rolling pin to create a thin circular flatbread (like a thin tortilla).
+- Working with one piece of dough at a time, use a rolling pin to create a thin circular flatbread (like a thin tortilla).
 If the dough sticks to the rolling pin, sprinkle a little flour on top.
 It’s okay if the dough is sticking to the work surface.

-Finish by rolling the flatbread a couple of times with a kruskavel or poking it at 1 inch intervals with a skewer.
+- Finish by rolling the flatbread a couple of times with a kruskavel or poking it at 1 inch intervals with a skewer.
 Brush off any excess flour from the top of the dough.

-Using a dough scraper and your fingers, gently release the flatbread from the countertop.
+- Using a dough scraper and your fingers, gently release the flatbread from the countertop.

-Wipe the oil from the skillet with a paper towel so that only a thin film remains.
-Lightly mist the top of the dough with water and place in the heated skillet, misted side down.
+- Wipe the oil from the skillet with a paper towel so that only a thin film remains.
+Transfer the dough round to the hot skillet.
 Cook for one minute or until brown and spotty on the first side.
-Mist the top of the dough and flip it over with a spatula.
+Flip the bread over with a spatula.
 Cook for another minute.
 Remove the flatbread from the skillet and transfer to a plate.
 Brush lightly with melted butter and sprinkle with coarse salt.
 Cover with a piece of parchment paper and stack a clean kitchen towel on top.
 Repeat the process with the remaining portions of dough.
 I like to turn off the burner in between cooking each flatbread to minimize any smoking of the cast-iron skillet.
 Simply turn it back to medium and add a little oil as you finish rolling the next flatbread.

-Eat immediately or wrap tightly and freeze once the flatbreads have cooled to room temperature.
+- Eat immediately or wrap tightly and freeze once the flatbreads have cooled to room temperature.